Dear Members,

 (Listing Obligations and Disclosure Requirements) Regulations, 2015.
 The consolidated

-the management of M/s.
+2. M/s.
 IPR Eminox Technologies Private Limited, a Joint Venture Company.

 6. DEPOSITS FROM PUBLIC